Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Missing deductions and credits

 Another frequent mistake is missing out on eligible deductions and credits that could reduce your tax liability.
-To avoid this, review the IRS’s list of tax deductions and credits
+To avoid this, review the IRS’s tax deductions and credits list.

 Keep records of your expenses, and consider consulting a tax professional who can identify all potential deductions and credits that apply to your situation.